stoplightio/docs/articles/testing/run-test-url.md

 }
 ```

-To issue a `POST` request from the CLI, you can use the `curl` command, for
+To issue a `POST` request from the CLI, you can use the `curl` command.
+For
 example:

 ```bash